-Applications are invited from self-funded full-time applicants to undertake a PhD in the Department of Psychology at the University of Sunderland.
+Applications are invited from self-funded full-time applicants to undertake a PhD in the School of Psychology at the University of Sunderland.
 Applications for part-time study or an MPhil will also be considered.

-The department's research is focused on four main themes: Mental Health and Wellbeing, Pedagogy in Higher Education, Applied Cognition, and Domestic Violence.
-Supervisory expertise in the department includes autobiographical memory, development and play across the lifespan, health and wellbeing, language, attention, and using emotion recognition to characterise mental health and wellbeing; as well as the evolution of psychological behaviour, cyberpsychology, the pedagogical uses of technology, and environmental psychology.
-A full description of staff research interests can be found at: http://www.sunderland.ac.uk/faculties/apsc/ourstaff/psychologystafflist/
+Supervisory expertise in the school includes autobiographical memory, brain organisation and cognition, hallucinations and paranoid thinking, health and wellbeing, social cognition in autism, emotion recognition, and Parkinson's disease; as well as environmental psychology, the evolution of psychological behaviour, cyberpsychology, and the pedagogical uses of technology.
+A description of some staff research interests can be found at: https://www.sunderland.ac.uk/about/staff/psychology/

-Applicants should submit a 2-3 page research proposal which specifies the research aims, a statement of the original contribution to knowledge which you expect to emerge from the research, the rationale for the research question(s), proposed methodology and techniques for analysis, and a provisional time plan for the research.
-You are encouraged to make an informal enquiry to the appropriate member of staff whose interests are best aligned to your proposal.
+Applicants are required to submit a 2-3 page research proposal which specifies the research aims, a statement of the original contribution to knowledge which you expect to emerge from the research, the rationale for the research question(s), proposed methodology and techniques for analysis, and a provisional time plan for the research.

 All international students studying at postgraduate level are awarded a £1,500 scholarship in each year of study.
 You do not have to apply for this scholarship; it is automatically applied to reduce your total annual tuition fee.
 The University of Sunderland is an eligible institution for U.S. Free Application for Federal Student Aid (Federal School Code: G35073) and Canada Student Loan Programme (EI Code: PUFL).